 If you don’t have a lot of experience with coding or using FTP clients, you can achieve the same results by downloading and installing a simple plugin.
 While there are many auto-update-disabling plugins out there, we recommend the Easy Updates Manager.

-The plugin has over 300,000 active installations and a 5-star rating on the official repository.
+The plugin has a 5-star rating on the official repository.

 You can download it from the link above, but it’s also listed in at WordPress.org so you can go to your dashboard right away and find it there.